Specialist dental bone grafting and gum grafting in Sydney.

 What is Dental Bone Grafting?

-A dental bone graft helps restore the strength, shape, and density of your jawbone.
-It creates a solid foundation for the placement of dental implants and dentures.
+A dental bone graft helps restore the strength, shape, and density of your jawbone to create a solid foundation for dental implants.

 Types of Bone Graft Materials